 If an application is successful the applicant will be invited to attend an individual interview.
 A formal invitation will be sent by Leeds Trinity, but St Anthony's will also send details of the teaching task and group composition by email.

-Once an invitation to individual interview has been received it is recommended that the applicant contact St Anthony's as soon as possible to confirm their availability.
+Once an invitation to an individual interview has been received it is recommended that the applicant contact St Anthony's as soon as possible to confirm their availability.
 If an applicant is unable to make an interview or has decided not to pursue their application they must also inform us of this as soon as possible.

-The interview will be held here at St Anthony's and will take place on a single afternoon or morning.
+The interview will be held at St Anthony's and will take place on a single afternoon or morning.
 The interview is divided into two stages:

 Following the teaching task, candidates are given the opportunity to reflect on their teaching, discussing their performance and lesson outcomes with their interviewers.
-The candidates performance is then assessed, and those who successfully delivered the short lesson will be invited to attend the next part of the interview.
+The candidate's performance is then assessed, and those who successfully delivered the short lesson will be invited to attend the next part of the interview.

-Experience is not necessary to succeed in Stage One, rather candidates will be assessed on their enthusiasm for teaching, their ability to interact with children and their understanding of the role of a teacher and the general function and structure of a lesson.
+Experience is not necessary to succeed in Stage One, rather candidates will be assessed on their enthusiasm for teaching, their ability to interact with children, and their understanding of the role of a teacher and the general function and structure of a lesson.